 By: Robert Avsec, Executive Fire Officer

 Concern about firefighter health and safety is not a new issue.
-We were talking about these topics as far back as 1981 20161116_ff-fitness-1when I got my first career firefighter job with the James City County (Va.)
+We were talking about these topics as far back as 1981 when I got my first career firefighter job with the James City County (Va.)
 Fire Department outside of Williamsburg, Virginia.

 Those early years focused on protecting firefighters better from the physical hazards of firefighting and focused heavily on increased use of SCBA and personal protective equipment (PPE).
 There’s also been increased emphasis on continually making improvements in both of those pieces of equipment through NFPA standards and research and development by organizations such as the United States Fire Administration and manufacturers of the equipment.